Pantheon

 Getting There

 The Pantheon is in the Pigna area of Rome’s historic centre, walkable from Campo de’ Fiori (10 minutes), Piazza Navona (5 minutes), and Piazza Venezia (12 minutes).
-No metro station is particularly close; the 40, 64, or 87 buses stop nearby.
+No metro station is particularly close; buses 40, 64, and 87 stop nearby.
 Walking from Termini station takes about 25 minutes through the historic centre, which is a good route regardless.

 Nearby

-Piazza Navona is 5 minutes’ walk and has Bernini’s Fountain of the Four Rivers (1651) as its centrepiece.
-The square has good atmosphere in the evening when the restaurants are lit and the crowds thin slightly.
+Piazza Navona, 5 minutes’ walk, has Bernini’s Fountain of the Four Rivers (1651) as its centrepiece.
+The square has good atmosphere in the evening.

-Sant’Ignazio di Loyola church, 3 minutes from the Pantheon, has an extraordinary trompe l’oeil ceiling by Andrea Pozzo (1694) that creates the illusion of a full architectural dome from a specific spot on the nave floor — there’s a disc marking the correct viewing position.
-It’s free, rarely crowded, and consistently surprising.
+Sant’Ignazio di Loyola church, 3 minutes from the Pantheon, has an extraordinary trompe l’oeil ceiling by Andrea Pozzo (1694) that creates the illusion of a full architectural dome from a specific spot on the nave floor marked by a disc.
+It’s free, rarely crowded, consistently surprising, and represents a 17th-century approach to the problem of not having enough money for an actual dome that is more interesting than the real thing.